 Storage: Use plastic bags to store your other depot-only materials until your next depot trip.
-Create a storage solution that aligns with the depot sorting categories – plastic bags and overwrap, other flexible plastic packaging and foam packaging.
+Create a storage solution that aligns with the depot sorting categories – flexible plastics and foam packaging.
 It will keep your materials organized at home and make your next depot trip a breeze.

 Garbage: Use extra bags for pet waste, or as garbage bags.